Petland stores engaged in 'deceptive sales practices', sold sick dogs, lawsuits allege

 @ShahidMeighan

-This article originally appeared on The Columbus Dispatch: Petland denies allegations in lawsuits that they sold sick dogs
+This article originally appeared on Cincinnati Enquirer: Petland denies allegations in lawsuits that they sold sick dogs